Gogolian/night-worcoon2/README.md

-# Night Worcoon2 - Proxy Server with Frontend Control
+# Night Worcoon2 - HTTP/HTTPS Proxy Server

-A proxy server that listens on port 8079 and forwards requests to port 8078, with optional 5xx error blocking controlled via a Svelte frontend.
+A minimalistic proxy server for development debugging and testing, with plugin system and web-based control interface.

 ## Project Structure